LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

      to this *solution*.

 #.
 Look at the MonoDevelop window that appears.
 It should have two main sub-windows or
-   "Pods" as MonoDevelop calls them.
-A narrow one on the left is the Solution pod, containing a hierarchical view of the solution.
+   "Pads" as MonoDevelop calls them.
+A narrow one on the left is the Solution pad, containing a hierarchical view of the solution.
 You should see your solution name at the top and hello under that.
 Folders have a little triangle shown to their left.
 You can click on the triangle.
 A triangle pointing down, means the inside of the folder is displayed.
 A triangle pointing to the right means the contents are not being displayed.

-   A larger file editing pod is to the right, for the file MonoDevelop created, main.cs.
-If it does not appear, double click on main.cs in the solution pod.
+   A larger file editing pad is to the right, for the file MonoDevelop created, main.cs.
+If it does not appear, double click on main.cs in the solution pad.
    you will notice that the starter MonoDevelop gives you is a traditional first program, printing "Hello, World!".
    In the current versions of mono, a new C#